 When you’re about to embark on the journey of baby making, you might try to get your body in the healthiest state possible.
 While some changes are fairly obvious and universally encouraged in the childbearing years—like quitting smoking, eating healthy and exercising regularly—others are a bit conflicting.

-6 ways to cope with infertility stress Take caffeine, for instance.
+Take caffeine, for instance.
 A simple Google search brings up a multitude of info on everything from the many health benefits of coffee to how to limit your intake or cut it out entirely.
 As you enjoy your steaming cup of joe, you may wonder if your daily coffee habit is something you should nix before getting pregnant.

 According to Jeffrey Roberts, an OB-GYN and co-director of the Pacific Centre for Reproductive Medicine in Burnaby, BC, while it is known that excessive amounts of caffeine can lead to lower birth weight and reduced blood flow through the placenta during pregnancy, less is understood about the effects of caffeine on fertility.
 “Caffeine can stimulate the nervous system, open up airways and constrict blood vessels,” he says, but there’s no evidence that this affects your chances of getting pregnant.

 Roberts cites one study of European women that found that women who drank more than five cups of coffee a day took longer to conceive.
 But he says it’s possible that other habits associated with drinking coffee may have actually caused the delay in conceiving.